logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/getting_started.md

 </p>

-Copy the value of *id* and paste it into the *Subscription id* field on Hopsworks.ai.
+Copy the value of *id* and paste it into the *Subscription id* field on [managed.hopsworks.ai](https://managed.hopsworks.ai).
 Go back to the terminal and copy the value of *tenantId*.
 Ensure to NOT use the *tenantId* under *managedByTenants*.
-Paste the value into the *Tenant ID* field on Hopsworks.ai and press *Finish*.
+Paste the value into the *Tenant ID* field on [managed.hopsworks.ai](https://managed.hopsworks.ai) and press *Finish*.

-Congratulations, you have successfully connected you Azure account to Hopsworks.ai.
+Congratulations, you have successfully connected you Azure account to [managed.hopsworks.ai](https://managed.hopsworks.ai).

 <p align="center">
   <figure>